nadafalou/CSC413/README.md

 This project is brought to you by Joshua Fratarcangeli, Nada El-Falou, Raghav Sharma and Yash Dave.
 Overall, we "pair programmed" and worked synchronously on calls, switching around tasks and helping each other constantly.
 However, the general task split was as follows:
 - Joshua: data loading and exploration, model write-up
 - Nada: data pre-processing and exploration, write-up
-- Raghav: transfromer model design and implementation
+- Raghav: transformer model design and implementation
 - Yash: model training, write-up